vaynexie/CWOX/README.md

  <b>Figure 2</b>
 </div>

-The codes for learning HLTMs are given in the sub-directory [HLTM](https://github.com/vaynexie/CWOX/tree/main/HLTM), along with the structures of the models obtained for [ResNet50](https://vaynexie.github.io/CWOX/resnet50) and [GoogleNet](https://vaynexie.github.io/CWOX/googlenet).
+The codes for learning HLTMs are given in the sub-directory [HLTM](https://github.com/xie-lin-li/CWOX/tree/main/HLTM), along with the structures of the models obtained for [ResNet50](https://xie-lin-li.github.io/final_submit/resnet50) and [GoogleNet](https://xie-lin-li.github.io/final_submit/googlenet).

-When interpreting the output of the classifier on a target image, CWOX obtains a subtree for the top classes by removing from the HLTM all the irrelevant nodes.
+When interpreting the output of the classifier on a target image, CWOX-2s obtains a subtree for the top classes by removing from the HLTM all the irrelevant nodes.
 The top classes are partitioned into **Label Confusion Clusters** by cutting the subtree at a certain level, the default being the lowest level.
 This is how the two clusters in Figure 1 are obtained from the tree in Figure 2.

 The example codes for partitioning the top classes are given below: